Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

-\paragraph{Case 9: OtcCT door.} This door can simulate a directed open-optional normal self-closing door (\figref{fig:dir-door-case-9}).
-If the agent enters from port $O$, they can open door 1 and must close door 2.
-If the agent later enters from port $T_0$, then they must traverse door 1.
-They then can open door 2 (and must, since that is the only way out) and must close door 1.
-Then the agent traverses door 2 to port $T_1$.
-The agent could not have taken this path initially because door 1 was closed, and cannot take the path again without visiting port $O$ first for the same reason.
+This open--close door can simulate a directed open-buttoned self-closing door, as shown in \figref{fig:dir-door-case-3}.
+If the agent enters from $O$ (the opening button), they can open doors 2 and 3.
+If they then leave, they have accomplished nothing because door 2 was already open, and door 3 can be opened from $O$ anyway and cannot be traversed from $A$ or $B$ as we will see later.
+So they close door 2 instead.
+Then they can open door 1 and they are forced to traverse door 3.
+The agent can then reopen door 2 and return to $O$.
+Now all the doors are open.
+If the agent then enters from $A$, then they are forced to traverse door 1 and close door 3.
+They can then open door 1 (useless), and then they are forced to traverse door 2 and close door 1, leading to $T_1$.
+The agent could not have taken this path initially because door 1 was closed, and they cannot take it again without visiting $O$ because they just closed door 1.